 Intro problem

-Let’s discuss a simplified problem: How to check if t
+Let’s discuss a simplified problem: How to check if t is a subsequence of s?
+Using a greddy strategy, this would be quite straight forward:

 Iterate through

-in a greddy manner.
+s, matchtin a greddy manner.

 - If

-has been iterated over, we find a match. - If
+thas been iterated over, we find a match. - If

-as well, or there’s no match, search over. - If not 1 or 2, we need to continue searching, skip the characters in
+shas been iterated over, we need to iterate overtas well, or there’s no match, search over. - If not 1 or 2, we need to continue searching, skip the characters in

-which don’t matcht[0]
+s[0]which don’t matcht[0]

 |